ome/omero-documentation/omero/developers/Web/CreateApp.rst

 --------------

-In order to deploy OMERO.web in a development or testing environment, you can use Docker as described below (recommended) or follow the install instructions under :doc:`Deployment`.
+In order to deploy OMERO.web in a development or testing environment, you can use Docker as described below or follow the install instructions under :doc:`Deployment`.

 If you want to make changes to the OMERO.web code itself, go to